agraef/raptor7/README.md

 Special support is already available for some popular MIDI controllers, but it's always good to have more.
 Please share your MIDI maps or controller implementations and let me know, or submit a [pull request][]!

 Device management is another area where Raptor still has room for improvements.
-Ideally, we'd like the MIDI input and output ports to be fully configurable by the user, in a DAW-like fashion.
+Ideally, we'd like the MIDI input and output ports to be fully configurable by the user, just like in a DAW.
 But for the time being, you can at least use the built-in patchbay to manage small to medium-sized setups.
+And of course the built-in patchbay can also be used together with external patchbay programs, such as [MidiPipe][] on the Mac or [QjackCtl][] on Linux, for even greater flexibility.

 [ICMC 2006 paper]: https://github.com/agraef/raptor7/blob/main/doc/scale.pdf
 [doc/raptor7-cheatsheet.pdf]: https://github.com/agraef/raptor7/blob/main/doc/raptor7-cheatsheet.pdf